nasa/puma/README.md

 # Porous Microstructure Analysis (PuMA)

-The stable releases of PuMA an be found on the [official NASA Github repository](https://github.com/nasa/puma), whereas the latest development can be found on the [development Gitlab repository](https://gitlab.com/jcfergus/puma-dev).
+The stable releases of PuMA can be found on the [official NASA Github repository](https://github.com/nasa/puma), whereas the latest development can be found on the [development Gitlab repository](https://gitlab.com/jcfergus/puma-dev).

 ## System requirements: